- What is Spina Bifida?

 - The fluid build-up is also prevented by the timely draining into the stomach.
 The procedures adopted to do this are endoscopic third ventriculostomy procedure or a shunt procedure.

-- Physical therapies can help improve strength and functioning of limbs in case of paralysis or difficulty in movement.
+- Physical therapies can help improve the strength and functioning of limbs in case of paralysis or difficulty in movement.
 Medications for spina bifida can be used to control bowel movements and also heal the wound in case of surgery.

 Does Your Baby Need a Team of Health Care Providers?

-Spina Bifida is a condition which will need support from qualified healthcare professionals to carry out the complex surgeries and monitor the health of the baby once the surgery is performed.
+Spina bifida is a condition which will need support from qualified healthcare professionals to carry out the complex surgeries and monitor the health of the baby once the surgery is performed.
 It is, therefore, necessary to have a team of healthcare providers look after your baby until the condition is resolved or necessary protective measures are taken.

 Ways to Support Your Child

 It is important to support children suffering from this condition.
 Children with paralysis may need the support of a wheelchair, leg braces or walker.
 The child might also have learning difficulties in school and will require special attention.